 I took photography in high school, I learned very little about how to actually work a camera properly or what makes a beautiful picture.
 My favourite part of high school photography was the dark room.

 We were required to take photography for first and second semester this year.
 I didn’t really care about photography until I was into my second semester.
 Thats when I really began to understand how the camera works and how to use the settings properly in manual mode.
 Suddenly a whole other world opened up for me.
-It felt like almost overnight photography became almost as important to me as drawing.
-A lot of it had to do with my teacher, if you see someone that skilled, who is that passionate about their job and excited to share his knowledge, you really have no choice but to fall in love with photography.
+It felt like pretty much overnight photography became almost as important to me as drawing was.
+A lot of it had to do with my teacher, if you see someone that skilled, who is that passionate about their job and excited to share their knowledge, you really have no choice but to fall in love with the subject.

-Its a great thing to capture a perfect moment and get a chance to be taken right back to the feelings you felt in a particular moment, the smells or sounds you experienced or to capture the true likeness of a loved one with just a click of a button.
+Its a great thing to capture a perfect picture and to be instantly taken back to the feelings you felt in that particular moment, to capture the true likeness of a loved one with just a click of a button is an amazing thing.

 This is the first project I did in my illustration class.